pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 ----------------------|-------------------------------------|------
-amino acid mutation | S123A | use one-letter code; if more than one change, separate with comma(s) deletion | deletion | use this description for complete deletions nonsense mutation | K111->stop |
-nucleotide mutation | C123A | if more than one change, separate with comma(s)
-disruption | pab1::ura4+ | expression will usually, but not always, be null other | RGTPI inserted after I254 | include a brief text description partial amino acid deletion | 1-100 | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments partial nucleotide deletion | 500-800 | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments unknown | unknown | an allele name is required if the type and description are unknown wild type | wild type | use with altered expression (overexpression or knockdown) for single-allele phenotypes
+amino acid mutation | S123A | use one-letter code; if more than one change, separate with comma(s) deletion | deletion | use this description for complete deletions nucleotide mutation | C123A | if more than one change, separate with comma(s) disruption | pab1::ura4+ | expression will usually, but not always, be null other | RGTPI inserted after I254 | include a brief text description partial amino acid deletion | 1-100 or A123* | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments; use `*` for nonsense mutations. partial nucleotide deletion | 500-800 | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments unknown | unknown | an allele name is required if the type and description are unknown wild type | wild type | use with altered expression (overexpression or knockdown) for single-allele phenotypes